What are my rights?

 There’s also everyday noise, like dogs barking and people playing loud music and having loud parties.
 Some municipal bylaws set out acceptable limits for noise from such common activities.
-There may be “quiet hours,” for example, from 11:00 pm to 7:00 am.
+There may be quiet hours, for example, from 11 pm to 7 am.
 But other municipalities have more general bylaws.
 They simply say “don't unreasonably disturb the peace and quiet of your neighbours.”

-For information on the noise laws in your community, call 3-1-1.
+For information on the noise laws in your community, you can call 3-1-1.
 You can also contact your local municipality directly, or check their website.

-On the website CivicInfo BC, you can search across local government websites province-wide to find local bylaws relating to noise in your community and who you can talk to about noise concerns.
+On the website CivicInfo BC, you can search across local government websites province-wide to find local bylaws relating to noise in your community.
 In the search box, type in noise bylaw and the name of your community.
 For example, to find noise bylaws for Kelowna, you could type noise bylaw kelowna.

 If you live in a strata

-“Whenever my neighbour left her dog at home, it would bark all the time.
-It can bark for two hours straight!
-I work from home and it really bothered me — I couldn’t concentrate or get very much done.
+“Whenever my neighbour left her dog at home, it barked constantly.
+I work from home and it really bothered me — I couldn’t concentrate.
 I talked to my neighbour about it.
 I even wrote her a letter and shared a (two-hour!) recording of the barking.
 But nothing changed; the dog still barked whenever she was out.
-I started keeping a journal of when and for how long her dog barked, and even made a recording of it.
-I filed a complaint with the strata.
-They investigated and fined my neighbour $500 because she violated the strata’s noise bylaws.”
+Finally, I decided to file a complaint with the strata.
+They investigated and fined my neighbour $200 because she violated the strata’s noise bylaws.”

-In strata buildings — whether they’re apartments, townhouses, or duplexes — neighbours live in close quarters.
+In strata buildings — whether they’re condos, townhouses, or duplexes — neighbours live in close quarters.
 So it’s no surprise that the most common type of complaint is noise.
-Whether it’s loud music or voices from the unit next door, dogs barking, kids playing and running around, or heavy footsteps echoing from the unit above, neighbours in a strata find loud, frequent noise to be a problem.
+Whether it’s loud music from the unit next door, dogs barking, or heavy footsteps echoing from the unit above, neighbours in a strata find loud, frequent noise to be a problem.

 If you can’t use and enjoy your home because of the nature and frequency of the sounds routinely coming from your neighbour’s unit, check your strata’s noise bylaws.
 These typically prohibit owners, tenants, and others from using their unit or the common property in a way that: